chirapara/docs/source/pages.rst

 .. figure:: https://i.gyazo.com/f302bccc5487c065ef35f41b42e9b030.gif

-2. To edit the text, click the **Edit** icon at the top right of the content-box.
+2. To edit the text, click the **Edit** icon at the top right of the content box.
 From there you can insert your text.
 3. Write and format your text.
 4. Highlight your text and click on the **B** to make your text bold, or the *I* to make your text italicized.